petehep/interactive-Aus-map/USER_MANUAL.md

 - Your favorites are private
 - Your visited places are private
 - Your itineraries are private
+- Data is protected by secure authentication
+- Only you can access your trip data

 **In the future:** Sharing features may be added!